Missing disabled man found safe in St. Louis after disappearing Monday

 Authorities said the caregiver, identified as Teresa Bronner, was arrested on a charge of first-degree tampering connected with the minivan.
 Frontenac police said they are pursuing additional charges against Bronner for kidnapping, felonious restraint, and motor vehicle theft.

-Clarke and his father said Bronner used the family’s credit card to buy gasoline for people at a reduced rate in exchange for cash.
+Hayden Clarke and his father said Bronner used the family’s credit card to buy gasoline for people at a reduced rate in exchange for cash.
 They said she then used that money to buy drugs.

+His father said his credit card showed those sales happened at a gas station on North Broadway.
+Video obtained from workers apparently shows Bronner at the gas pumps.
+Clarke said it was a wild and scary night.
+He said he repeatedly asked Bronner to take him home.

 Clarke said he’s grateful to police and wants the caregiver to face justice.